Marina del Pilar Ávila: Education

 In 2009, Marina del Pilar graduated with a Law Degree from Centro de Enseñanza Técnica y Superior (CETYS Universidad), obtaining the Distinguished Alumni Recognition for High Academic Achievement and subsequently enrolled in two master's degrees.

-She obtained her first master's degree in 2011 for Public Law from Monterrey Institute of Technology and Higher Education, with the thesis: "The Age of Criminal Responsibility in the Mexican Legal System."; the second degree was acquired in 2016 for Public Administration by the Social and Political Sciences Faculty of the Autonomous University of Baja California; where after a selection phase, she obtained a CONACYT Scholarship.
+She obtained her first master's degree in 2011 for Public Law from Monterrey Institute of Technology and Higher Education, with the thesis: "The Age of Criminal Responsibility in the Mexican Legal System."; the second degree was acquired in 2016 for Public Administration by the Social and Political Sciences Faculty of the Autonomous University of Baja California (UABC), where after a selection phase, she obtained a CONACYT Scholarship.

 In her path through academia, Ávila published various articles in legal magazines and editorials, just like the one titled "Evolution of the Electoral Institute and Citizen Participation in Baja California"; also participating as a co-author in a chapter titled "Reflections surrounding academic teaching and investigation on Constitutional Law for legal training" in the book "Constitutionalism.
 Two centuries from her origins in Latin America", published by the Institute of Juridical Investigations of the National Autonomous University of Mexico.

-Ávila kept evolving in her academic career as a scholar in the Social and Political Sciences Faculty of the Autonomous University of Baja California.
+Ávila kept evolving in her academic career as a scholar in the Social and Political Sciences Faculty of the UABC.
 In different interviews and public speeches, she has stated that her students were a big part of her inspiration in partaking in a leading role in local politics.

 Political career

 Early political career

-Marina del Pilar Ávila Olmeda became a member of the National Regeneration Movement (MORENA) political party in 2015, encouraged by the principles of the Party's National Leader back then, Andrés Manuel López Obrador.
-She already had a trajectory as a lawyer and scholar; nevertheless, she ran as a candidate for Local Representative of the 3rd District in State Congress; even though she did not win, Ávila assures to have "succeeded in the streets" because of the connection she had made with the electorates.
-At the end of this election, in 2016, she was titled as Coordinator of Organization for Morena in Mexicali, Baja California.
+Ávila Olmeda became a member of the MORENA political party in 2015, encouraged by the principles of the Party's National Leader back then, Andrés Manuel López Obrador.
+She ran for a seat in the Congress of Baja California representing the third district.
+Even though she did not win, Ávila assures to have "succeeded in the streets" because of the connection she had made with the electorates.
+After the election, in 2016, she was titled as Coordinator of Organization for Morena in Mexicali, Baja California.